This legendary set is hard enough to complete in basic form.

-Those low prices didn't last long, propelled higher by a major find in Massachusetts of pristine, unopened high number cards by Mr. Mint, Al Rosen, in 1985.
-According to his Web site, over 6,000 untouched high-numbers and 65 Mantle rookies were uncovered.
+Those low prices didn't last long, propelled higher by a major find in Massachusetts of pristine, unopened high number cards by Mr. Mint, Al Rosen, in 1986.
+According to his website, over 6,000 untouched high-numbers and 65 Mantle cards were uncovered.
 Quite a few mid-series cards were also unearthed in the attic discovery of cellophane-wrapped packs, and many of these "find" cards are now encased in PSA holders.

 Additional discoveries in the past two decades have included unopened wax packs, primarily of first series cards.
 The advent of grading by PSA only drove the frenzy higher as collectors began to realize just how tough it was to find centered, near mint examples of 1952 Topps – particularly those cards placed near the corners of sheets prior to cutting.

 The November 2007 issue of SMR describes the opening of a 1952 Topps 1st series pack at the Cleveland National, revealing five cards that ultimately received PSA grades as high as PSA NM-MT 8 (Wayne Terwilliger) and as low as PSA EX 5 (Ferris Fain).
 Corner damage and a big wax stain on the Fain card were the culprits.